Houses with Christmas lights

 Another consideration to make is to keep safe with GFCI outlets, or ground-fault circuit interrupters.
 These outlets turn off automatically when a surplus of electricity is flowing through them.
 They are typically installed in locations in which water could be present, such as bathrooms, kitchens, and outdoors.

-If a person comes into contact with water (whether it's snow, ice, or something in-between) and electricity, it can be life-threatening and even fatal.
+If a person comes into contact with water (whether it's snow, ice, or something in between) and electricity, it can be life-threatening and even fatal.
 As such, wherever you're installing holiday lights, especially if they are outdoors, you should consider having your circuits GFCI protected.

 You don't want a situation like Clark Griswold's holiday lighting debacle.